What is multimodal transportation?

 Benefits of multimodal transportation

 There are many advantages to using multiple modes of transportation.
 One of the main advantages is that it provides greater flexibility and efficiency in transportation planning.
-With multimodal transportation, goods can be moved using the most efficient transportation mode for each leg of the journey, resulting in lower costs and shorter lead times.
+With multimodal transportation, goods can be transported using the most efficient transportation mode for each leg of the journey, resulting in lower costs and shorter lead times.

 In addition, multimodal transportation can help reduce congestion on roads and highways as more goods are transported via rail or waterways.
 The use of multiple modes of transportation can also improve the security and safety of goods in transit, as there is less risk of damage or theft while switching between modes.